Dante83/A-Starry-Sky/README.md

 Each of the attributes above changes a different property of the atmosphere for redder sunsets or more dust in the sky.

 ## Sky Param Attributes
 * **luminance** is a value between 0.0 and 2.0.
+The default glow of the sky.
+Lower is higher, and this is best kept about 1.0.
 * **turbidity** is a value between 0.0 and 20.0.
-Changes the air dustier, resulting in more glow around the sun and moon from scattered light.
+Changes the amount of particles in the air, which can adjust the intensity of light scattered.
-* **reileigh** is a value between 0.0 and 4.0, Changes large particulate scattering with higher numbers tending towards redder sunsets but also wider rings.
+* **reileigh** is a value between 0.0 and 4.0.
+Changes the wavelength scattering of particles, resulting in bluer skies and redder sunsets.
-* **mieCoefficient** is a value between 0.0 and 0.1 , Changes the scattering the sky, resulting in a bright glow around the sun and moon.
+* **mieCoefficient** is a value between 0.0 and 0.1.
+Adjusts the Mie Scattering coefficient so that all light reaches you or is scattered appropriately.
 * **mieDirectionalG** is a value between 0.0 and 1.0.

 ## Dependent Work